Freak the Freak Out: Critical reception

 "Freak the Freak Out" was met with mainly positive reviews from music critics.
 Lipshutz opined the song "deserves to be re-discovered as a highly campy, totally transfixing single".
 Hoose and Isaac called it a "Katy Perry sound-alike".
 Evelina Zaragoza Medina for BuzzFeed praised Justice's performance of the song in Victorious, calling it one of the "most iconic scenes in the show".
 The staff of Tiger Beat stated the track "has such a catchy and fun beat", mentioning that it is "definitely something we need to get on our mp3 players ASAP".
 Alyssa Melillo for the Long Island Press declared that the song "set an energetic high bar for the show".
 Brandy McDonnell of The Oklahoman labeled "Freak the Freak Out" as an "infectious song".
 Bruce Miller from the Sioux City Journal described the track as "bouncy" and dubbed it as a "girl-power anthem".

 For AbsolutePunk, Joe DeAndrea said the track is "unapologetically catchy as hell" and stated that it would "get stuck in your head".
+Casey Epstein-Gross of Paste called it a "legitimate banger that earworms itself into your skull".
 Jacquez Printup for Yardbarker placed "Freak the Freak Out" at number fourteen on his "20 original songs from fictional shows and movies that are actually fire" list, stating that it has a "catchy chorus".
 Writing for MovieWeb, Israel Olorunnisola put the song at number six on his "Victorious: 10 Songs You Forgot Were Awesome" list, describing it as "energetic".
 Megan Gaertner and Allison Kane for Her Campus placed the song at number four on their "The Best Songs from Victorious" list, saying the song "is another great bop", and that it "was and still is a great one to jam out to with your besties".
 Tiara B, writing for The Shade Room, put the song at number three on her "Victorious: The Top 10 Songs That Still Have Us Hooked" list, labeling it as a "bop", and opining that it was an "anthem for never judging a book by a cover".